kcheykim/MusicMatcher/README.md

 * We went into problem with CORS and Tokens for APIs.
 * Audio are only available for 30 seconds.
 * Some lyrics are not available due to free resource limitation.
 Many apis requires a paid subscription.
-* Functions get complicated when we created half of the elements dynamically.
+* Functions get complicated and bugs occur when we created half of the elements dynamically.
+* Bulma CSS has a lot of in-line styling which spent us some time to figure out overwriting the style with !important.

 ## After thought